Know About Your Rowing Machines – Info Bitz

 IIRC – Irish Indoor Rowing Championships

 Log Card – Credit card shape/size “memory stick” that can be inserted into the PM3/4/5 models.
 This allows you to record your training on any machine even when you travel and use different gyms.
-Up to 5 users can share the same card but still keeping their logs separate.
+Up to 5 users can share the same card but still keep their logs separate.

 Low Impact (in our details) means – Less stress on your joints

 Rail – is the central beam for the seat to roll up and down.
-It should be sturdy and well supported.
+It should be sturdy and well-supported.
 Most rails are made from extruded metal.

 Resistance mechanism – The part of the rowing machine that creates the resistance.
-These could be hydraulic, air, magnetic or water.
+These could be hydraulic, air, magnetic, or water.

-Rowpro – A software program written specifically for allowing people to race in real time over the internet against anyone (or themselves).
+Rowpro – A software program was written specifically for allowing people to race in real time over the internet against anyone (or themselves).
 Information is taken directly from the PM via a USB cable.